 I know I would have rather done just about anything.
 Including washing my hands compulsively.
 Including performing elaborate mental rituals to try to get rid of and neutralize “bad” thoughts.
 Including giving up my career, my apartment, my friends, my family, my health, and just about everything else in order to indulge these completely futile fantasies of the possibility of escape from the fear.

 So no one in their right mind wants to hear what I have to share.
 Because my message is that what you most want – in fact, the only thing that will ever truly satisfy you – is to be found in the heart of what you most fear.
 That which you have been desperately trying to escape holds your salvation.
 And you cannot do anything to get it.
 Instead, you must stop trying to escape it and let it totally devour you.
 You must discover your inherent powerlessness.
 Truly.
 Not as a nice thought.
-I’m talking about the truth of completely powerlessness.
+I’m talking about the truth of complete powerlessness.

 Doesn’t sound like much fun, does it?
 And that’s why we keep running.